The period-index problem for twisted topological K-theory: Introduction

-The utility of this map is that the homotopy groups of $\sphere[\ZZ/r]$ are all finite torsion groups and we know the torsion in low degrees (relative to $r$) by~\cite{antieau_index_2009}.
-In the Atiyah-Hirzebruch spectral sequence for $\sphere[\ZZ/r]_{\beta}$, we obtain bounds on the differentials departing $\Hoh^0(X,\ZZ)=\Hoh^0(X,\sphere[\ZZ/r]^0)$.
+The utility of this map is that the homotopy groups of $\sphere[\ZZ/r]$ are all finite torsion groups and we know the torsion in low degrees (relative to $r$) by~\cite{antieau_index_2009}, which is also where this cycle of ideas originates.
+In the Atiyah-Hirzebruch spectral sequence for $\sphere[\ZZ/r]_{\sigma}$, we obtain bounds on the differentials departing $\Hoh^0(X,\ZZ)=\Hoh^0(X,\sphere[\ZZ/r]^0)$.
 The result follows by considering a natural morphism of Atiyah-Hirzebruch spectral sequences.
-The idea of twisting the unit map is the innovation of~\cite{antieau_index_2009}.

 To give lower bounds on the index, we consider when a map $\alpha: X\rightarrow K(\ZZ,3)$ factors through $BPU_n\rightarrow K(\ZZ,3)$, which is to say, when a class $\alpha \in \Hoh^3(X, \ZZ)$ may be represented by a degree-$n$ Azumaya algebra.
 If such a factorization exists, then we obtain